1.1 These procedures take effect on June 1, 2013.

 6.5.1 providing electronic and tangible copies of all publications, in all available formats, editions and language versions to Legal Deposit Unit at Library and Archives Canada;

-6.5.2 providing electronic copies in portable formats only of all publications in all language versions to Publishing and Depository Services Directorate at Public Works and Government Services Canada;
+6.5.2 providing electronic copies in portable formats only of all publications in all language versions to Publishing and Depository Services Directorate at Public Services and Procurement Canada;

 6.6 Publication numbers and metadata schema

-6.6.1 obtaining an International Standard Book Number (ISBN), if applicable, for publications from the Publishing and Depository Services Directorate at Public Works and Government Services Canada;
+6.6.1 obtaining an International Standard Book Number (ISBN), if applicable, for publications from the Publishing and Depository Services Directorate at Public Services and Procurement Canada;

 6.6.2 obtaining an International Standard Serial Number (ISSN) for journals and other serial publications from Library and Archives Canada;

-6.6.3 obtaining a Government of Canada catalogue number, if applicable, from the Publishing and Depository Services Directorate at Public Works and Government Services Canada;
+6.6.3 obtaining a Government of Canada catalogue number, if applicable, from the Publishing and Depository Services Directorate at Public Services and Procurement Canada;

 6.6.4 ensuring that their department provides information on its metadata schema and any available structured metadata to the Legal Deposit Unit at Library and Archives Canada;